 Fees and charges

 Our earnings will either be commission, payable by the insurer to us, or a fee, as outlined above.
+We also have arrangements in place with some insurers where we may receive remuneration from them which is in addition to the commission and fees already mentioned.
 You are entitled, at any time, to request information regarding any commission which we may have received as a result of placing your insurance business or arranging premium finance.

 At times it may be appropriate (and for your benefit) for us to use other parties such as wholesale brokers, excess and surplus lines brokers, underwriter managers, managing general agents or reinsurance intermediaries.
 These parties may also earn and retain commissions or fees for their role in providing products and services for you.

 Where a policy is cancelled before renewal, insurers charge to cover their costs, with the balance refunded to you, subject to no claim having been made.
 Full details will be available in your policy.
 In the event of an adjustment giving rise to a return of premium the amount may be refunded or held to credit.